srenault/sebastien-renault/posts/typescript.markdown

 My idea is to make a compromise and use type checking only on the code I write.
 In order to do that, there are two two things to do:

 * Declare external Javascript libraries as "any" type.
 Don't use theirs declaration files.
-  For instance, to declare "underscore" as "any" type, Typescript offer this syntax:
+  To explicitly not type checked a library, follow this exemple:

         declare var _: any;
         _.anything; //No compile error.

 * Don't use the default provided "lib.d.ts" declaration file.
-  Like external Javascript libraries, declare "window" as "any" type.
+  Like external Javascript libraries, declare "window" and all properties of it as "any" type.
-  Declare each property of "window" as "any" type.
-  To do that, I created a [script]() that generate a declaration file.
+  This can't be done by hand.
+[Here]() a script that generate for you the corresponding declaration file.

 The "grunt-typescript" plugin has an "nolib" option.
 When having the "true" value, the internal "lib.d.ts" declaration file isn't used.